 4. The Danakil Depression

 Formed from the continental drift of three tectonic plates, the Danakil Depression is one of Earth’s most unique and surreal environments.
-Famous for being the ‘hottest place on the planet’, it is home to lava and salt lakes, active volcanoes, and acidic springs that are bursting with colour.
+Famous for being one of the hottest places on the planet, it is home to lava lakes and salt lakes, active volcanoes, and acidic springs that are bursting with colour.
 Visiting here is perhaps the closest you’ll come to the feeling of being on another planet.

 There are no facilities or infrastructure in the Danakil Depression.
 Once you leave Mekele, the vibrant capital of the Tigray region and the gateway to the Danakil Depression, you'll be sleeping under the stars either on thin mattresses by the edge of volcanic crater, or on makeshift wooden beds in tiny hamlets scattered across the desert.